 Paint, Washable Paint

-Painting of individual rooms (doors, door frames, windows, walls, etc.) is not permitted.
-However, special consideration by the residence life office may be granted for certain pre-approved building beautification projects.
-Interested student groups must obtain the appropriate paperwork and approval from the Residence Life office.Top
+The University regularly paints all university residential areas.
+Painting of individual rooms (doors, door frames, windows, walls, etc.) by students is not permitted.
+However, special consideration by the Residence Life Office may be granted for certain pre-approved building beautification projects.
+Interested student groups must obtain the appropriate paperwork and approval from the Residence Life Office.Top

 The University assumes no responsibility for insurance on personal property of students.
-Any student who wishes to have this kind of protection must make his/her own arrangements.
-Under no circumstances is the University responsible for losses in cases of fire, theft, water damage, and similar occurrences.
+Any student who wishes to have this kind of protection must make their own arrangements through their own insurance company.
+The University is not responsible for losses in cases of fire, theft, water damage, and similar occurrences.
 Students are advised to leave valuable articles at home.Top

-For reasons of sanitation, noise, and potential health problems, all pets (including hamsters, aquatic frogs, turtles, etc.) are strictly prohibited.
-Fish in a bowl or aquarium, which cannot exceed a 20-gallon capacity, are permitted.
-All prohibited pets brought onto campus must be removed within 24 hours and the room will be fined $100.Top
+For reasons of sanitation, noise, and potential health problems, all pets (including hamsters, aquatic frogs, snakes, turtles, hermit crabs etc.) are not prohibited.
+Fish in a bowl or aquarium, that does not exceed a 20-gallon capacity, are permitted.
+If pets are found in a residential area, the pet must be removed in 24 hours.
+The student will be fined $100 each time a pet is found.Top

 Quiet Hours, Noise

-Quiet hours are 10:00pm to 8:00am Sunday through Thursday, and midnight to 10:00am on Friday and Saturday.
-During these hours, noise must be kept to a minimum in the residence halls.
-However, students should always respect the rights of others who wish to sleep or study as part of our 24-hour-a-day consideration policy.
+To ensure that there is an environment conducive to study, quiet hours are 10:00 PM to 8:00 AM Sunday through Thursday, and midnight to 10:00 AM on Friday and Saturday.
+During these hours, noise must be kept to a minimum in the residential facilities.
+However, students should always respect the rights of others who wish to sleep or study as part of our 24-hour-a-day courtesy policy.
 Stereo speakers may not be directed out of windows.
-Sound equipment that violates the quiet hours may be removed from the student's room and stored at the owner's expense.
-Residence hall wings may establish additional quiet hours by a two-thirds majority vote.
+Sound equipment that violates the quiet hours may be removed from the student’s room and stored at the owner’s expense.
+Residence hall wings/houses may establish additional quiet hours by a two-thirds majority vote.
 All residential areas are expected to maintain 22-hour quiet during final exam periods.
+This also includes the University’s designated study day.
+Relief and break hours are observed daily from 5:00 PM – 7:00 PM.
 Violations during quiet hours are subject to fines.
 The fine will not exceed $25 per violation.Top

 Residence Hall Closing Times

+As in any community, members are expected to know community expectations.
 Students will be held accountable for knowing and following the rules, regulations and guidelines of the Office of Residence Life (ORL).
-This includes information found within the Student Handbook, and special informational newsletters and bulletins as distributed by the office at certain times of the year pertaining to such things as housing lottery/ room selection, room change period, and semester closing.
-Violation of policies will be dealt with through the University disciplinary process.Top
+This includes information found within the Student Handbook, and special informational newsletters and bulletins as distributed by the office at certain times of the year pertaining to such things as housing lottery/room selection, room change period, and semester closing days.Top

 Requirements for On-campus Housing

 Each residential student must sign the campus housing agreement.
-This agreement is binding for the entire Fall and Spring semesters and states that the student will remain in residence for the duration of this agreement.
-Any release from this agreement is permitted only under the conditions of academic withdrawal, dismissal, verified medical reasons, or other extreme extenuating circumstances, and only with the written approval of the director of residence life.
-Any request for release must be submitted in writing to the director of residence life and will be evaluated on a case-by-case basis at the University's sole discretion.
+This agreement is binding for the entire fall 70 and spring semesters and states that the student will remain in residence for the duration of this agreement.
+Any release from this agreement is permitted only under the conditions of academic withdrawal, dismissal, verified medical reasons, or other extreme extenuating circumstances, and only with the approval of the Director/Assistant Director of Residence Life.
+Any request for release must be submitted in writing to the Director/Assistant Director of Residence Life and will be evaluated on a case-by-case basis at the University’s sole discretion.
 A student from the greater Dallas area wishing to leave campus housing and move home with his or her immediate family must petition, in writing, for a release from their campus housing agreement for the spring semester on or before December 1 of the year prior, to the Office of Residence Life.
-Percentage of refund of room-and-board fees will be determined by the actual date of departure established by officially checking out and returning all keys to the Residence Life office.Top
+Percentage of refund of room-and-board fees will be determined by the actual date of departure established by officially checking out and returning all keys to the Residence Life Office.Top

 The granting of room changes is not automatic and is not viewed as an effective way to resolve conflicts.
 Students are expected to compromise on any differences in their lifestyles.
 A formal mediation process is set into action prior to any discussion of room change.
-There is a standard room change process each November for the following semester.
-Students who fail to follow these guidelines and move without the approval of the Director/Assistant Director of Residence Life will face disciplinary action which will include a $25 charge.
-Therefore, room changes will only be conducted at specified times and follow a specified process as instructed by the Office of Residence Life.
-Generally changes do not occur past the first two weeks of each semester and are primarily for consolidation.Top
+Students who fail to follow the guidelines regarding room changes and move without the approval of the Director/Assistant Director of Residence Life will face disciplinary action which will include a $25 charge.

-University officials, including Residence Life staff members, reserve the right to enter a student's room, locked or unlocked, at any time deemed necessary for rule enforcement, health and safety inspection, maintenance, repairs, illness, hazards, and other similar emergency situations.
-University officials and residence hall staff will attempt to notify the residents in advance.
-Consent to search a student's room will not be given to law enforcement officers from outside the University unless campus safety and the vice president of student affairs have been notified and a proper warrant is presented.
-University officials also reserve the right to search the room and/or belongings of any resident upon reasonable belief that violations of federal, state, or local laws have occurred.Top
+University officials, including Residence Life staff members, reserve the right to enter a student’s room, locked or unlocked, at any time deemed necessary for rule enforcement, health and safety inspection, maintenance, repairs, illness, hazards, and other emergency situations.
+University officials and Residence life Staff will attempt to notify the residents in advance of a room entry.Top

 Room Furnishings and Decorations

 All furniture must remain in the student rooms at all times.
-Relocation or storage of such furniture is not permitted and will result in a $25.00 fine.
+Relocation or storage of such furniture is not permitted.
+Students who violate this policy will be held accountable

 When decorating the room, students should note the following:

-- Nothing may be put on the exterior window sills or hung out of the windows.
+• Nothing may be put on the exterior window sills or hung out of windows.

 Room Inventory and Inspection (Room Condition Report)

-Each residence hall room is inspected by the resident assistants prior to the opening of the halls in the fall term.
+Every residential room is inspected by the Resident Assistants prior to the opening of the halls in the fall term.
 Residents are expected to review the Room Condition Report (RCR) inventory to make certain that all items and existing conditions are accurately recorded.
-At check-out (after a room change or at the end of the year), the room will be inspected again by the resident assistants to determine the charges, if any, to be assessed to the residents for the repair or replacement of items damaged or lost during their occupancy.
-When individuals responsible for damage cannot be identified, all the residents of the room shall be liable.
+At check-out (after a room change or at the end of the year), the room will be inspected again by the Resident Assistants to determine the charges, if any, to be assessed to the residents for the repair or replacement of items damaged or lost during their occupancy.
+When individuals responsible for damage cannot be identified, all the residents of the room/suite/townhouse or house shall be liable.
 Failure to complete the room inventory and the inspection process shall result in a $50 fine (see Damage Billing section).Top

-Smoking is not permitted in the residence halls.
+Smoking is not permitted in the residential facilities.
 Individuals who choose to smoke must do so outside the building in designated areas, at least twenty five feet away, from building entrances and windows.
-Residents are subject to a $100 fine per violation for smoking within the residence halls.Top
+This includes e-cigs and vapor pens.
+Residents are subject to a $100 fine per violation for smoking within the residential facilities.Top

-Residents should contact Residence Life staff members when unauthorized solicitors are canvassing the residence halls.Top
+Residents should contact Residence Life staff members when unauthorized solicitors are canvassing any of the residential facilities.Top

 Due to limited space, the University cannot provide storage facilities for residents.
 All furnishings must remain in the student's room.Top